git-guuud/ReputAI/docs/DEMO.md

 the outside with this same verifier in `test/SubAgentHierarchy.t.sol` and `test/SubtreeRevocation.t.sol`.
 The recorded demo is the single-agent path, which is the one IDEA.md §4 describes; mention the fleet, point at the tests.

+## The same beats without the control room

+`docs/DEMO-scripts.md` drives the identical transactions through `forge script` and `cast`, one command per beat.
+Those scripts are what `test/SepoliaDeployment.t.sol` exercises on a fork in CI.
+The control room is a second front end onto the same deployed contracts — it sends the same calls from the same three keys — and it is the one to record, because a wall of `forge` output cannot show a permission boundary holding.